codecov/codecov-python/README.md

 Find coverage reports for all the [languages below](#languages), gather them and submit them to Codecov.

 ## Codecov Features
 - Reports are **automatically** combined with no extra setup.
-Each build is store, seperately and combined.
+Each build is stored separately and combined.
 - Multiple languages are supported in a single upload and repository.
-- *Optionally* store environment variables per build
+- *Optionally* stores environment variables per build.

 ## Usage